 The AP Language and Composition course is a college-level rhetoric course designed to prepare students for analytical, argumentative, and expository writing, and to teach students the importance of these modes as a "basis of academic and professional communication, as well as the personal and reflective writing that fosters the development of writing facility in any context."
 The course is organized by modes of discourse encompassing the three specified categories of writing and including a variety of literature selections, primarily non-fiction.
 Upon completion of this course, students should be able to identify and explain an author's use of rhetorical strategies and techniques as they analyze and interpret samples of good writing, create and sustain arguments based on reading and/or research, demonstrate understanding and mastery of standard written English as well as stylistic maturity in their own writings, produce expository and argumentative compositions that introduce a complex central idea and develop it with appropriate, specific evidence, and finally, move effectively through the stages of the writing process with careful attention to inquiry and research, drafting, revising, editing, and review.
-Students will be required to take and pay for the AP exam at the end of the year.
-Students passing the AP exam with a score of 3-5 receive college credit at most universities.
+Students are required to take and pay for the AP exam at the end of the year.
+Financial aid is available for students who qualify.
+Students passing the AP exam with a score of 3, 4, or 5, receive college credit at most colleges and universities.